 You can find vineyards on the east coast of Jutland (the mainland of Denmark), the island of Samsø and in two areas of Zealand (the island on which Copenhagen is located).
 The wine region of Denmark forms an arc from north of Aarhus in Jutland to the west coast of Zealand.

 The largest wine producing vineyards are on the peninsula of Røsnæs in Western Zealand.
-It’s a beautiful coastline along a picturesque Kalundborg Fjord and fields of grain and poppy flowers.
+It’s a picturesque coastline along Kalundborg Fjord lined with fields of grain and poppy flowers.
 That’s where we decided to begin exploring Danish wine – at the largest of the vineyards in Denmark, Dyrehøj Vingaard.

 The property at Dyrehøj was purchased in 2007 with no intention of producing wine.
-A chance comment from a neighbor put the whole project in motion when he stated, “that land you bought is the best place in Denmark for making wine.”
+A chance comment from a neighbor put the whole project in motion.
+He told the new owner, “that land you bought is the best place in Denmark for making wine.”
 There was already one small vineyard nearby, but no large-scale wine producer.

 With its southern-facing hills, extra sunlight and well-suited soil, the chance winery in Denmark became a success.
 It may have seemed crazy to produce wine in the Nordics, but not anymore and the cold-weather wineries of Denmark are growing each year.

 How Do You Get From Copenhagen to the Røsnæs Peninsula Vineyards?

 At the time of publishing, there are four vineyards on the peninsula.
 We spent most of our time at Dyrehøj which is the largest, but they’re all within 15 kilometres of each other.